bcwarner/pccc/README.md

 ## Contributing
+Contributions will significantly improve the capabilities and stability of PCCC, which will increase yours and others productivity.
 If you want to contribute, there are several things you can do:
 - Fix memory issues, and make it more efficient.
 - Add or improve support for another language.
 - Fix bugs.